 "Maybe the journey isn't so much about becoming anything.

 Maybe it's about unbecoming everything that isn't you so you can be who you were meant to be in the first place."

-In general terms, my interests are quite broad and lie in the development of statistical methods for applications in the medical and biological fields.
+In general terms, my interests are broad and lie in the development and application of statistical methods in computational biology.